DDMAL/e2e-omr-documentation/overview/rodan.md

 5. Start the workflow.
 6. Provide user input for interactive jobs.
 This is necessary when a run job's status is "waiting for user input."
 7. Check and download output resources.

+# Extra Notes on Rodan Usage

+## Running the Same Workflow with Different Resources

+Often a user will want to run the same jobs in the same order, but on different resources.
+Typically this would come when all the resources needed to run the OMR process exist and many pages of a manuscript need to be encoded.
+There are two different ways to start multiple instances of the same workflow with different resources:

+1. If only one input port's resource changes between runs, multiple resources can be assigned to it.
+Workflow runs will be spawned with each of the different resources assigned to that input port.
+2. If multiple input ports' resources change between runs, then the resources for each run must be assigned to the input ports. *The same number of resources must be assigned to each input port that has more than one resource assigned and the n<sup>th</sup> resource of each port will be in the same workflow run.*